1 tablespoon extra-virgin olive oil

 ½ teaspoon sea salt

-Once the okra is thawed, take each pod and roll it through the cornmeal and spices, covering all sides.
-Place all covered pods on baking sheet.
+- Once the okra is thawed, take each pod and roll it through the cornmeal and spices, covering all sides.
+Place all covered pods on the baking sheet.

 - Bake the okra at 400°F for 25 minutes or until the bites are golden brown.